AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

 The second major change in Kafka 4.0 is the general availability of the new consumer rebalance protocol, KIP-848.
 To understand why this matters, you need to understand what was wrong with the old one.

 The classic rebalance protocol is sometimes called "stop-the-world" because that's what it does.
-When a consumer joins or leaves a group—or when a consumer's heartbeat times out—the group coordinator triggers a full group rebalance.
+When a consumer joins or leaves a group, or when a consumer's heartbeat times out, the group coordinator triggers a full group rebalance.
 Every consumer in the group stops processing, revokes its current partition assignments, and waits for the group leader (a client-side process) to compute a new assignment and distribute it to all members through the coordinator.
 Only after all members acknowledge the new assignment does processing resume.

 For a consumer group with ten members, adding an eleventh member pauses all ten existing members for the duration of the rebalance.
 In practice, this can pause processing for seconds to tens of seconds, depending on the number of partitions, the complexity of the assignment strategy, and network round-trip times between consumers and the broker.